oslabs-beta/dangoDB/lib/celeste_readme.md

 findById() - Find By Id takes in up to four parameters, id, optional: projection, options, and callback, and returns a query.
 It find a singl document by its _id field - is ALMOST equivalent to findOne().
 The difference being findById(unefined) translates to findOne({_id: null}) where findOne(undefined) or findOne({_id: undefined}) equate to findOne({}).

 findByIdAndUpdate() - Find By Id and Update takes up to four parameters, id, update, optional: options, callback and returns a query.
 Finds a matching document by _id, updates it according to the update arg, passing any options, and returns the found document (if any) to the callbacks.
 Uses findOneAndUpdate.
 Potential options: new, upsert, runValidators, sort, rawResult, strict and select.

+findOneAndReplace() - Find One and Replace takes up to four parameters, filter, replacement optional: options and callback, and returns a query.
+Find a matching document, removes it, and passed the found document (if any) to the callback.
+Executes if callback is passed.
+Available options: sort, rawResult.